Life Members

 More recently; in the past two years, Rosemary has also obtained accreditation to allow her to present Coaching Courses – obtaining her Level 2 Coaching Presenters Certificate, an asset for any Affiliate or Region.

-Karren Johnston (Strachan)
+2012 Karren Johnston

 Karren Johnston (Strachan) was nominated and awarded Life Membership of the GTA on 26th September 2012 at its 2012 AGM.